Specifications for Australian visa photo size

 - Has a signature of a licensed medical practitioner

-- This contains the full name of the medical practitioner, the registration number, and the medical profession’s phone number and address.
+- It contains the full name of the medical practitioner, the registration number, and the medical profession’s phone number and address.

-- As long as the face could be seen clearly, the hair may be down.
-Headpieces are not allowed, such as hats, beanies or hair accessories.
-For religious reasons, headgear is ok when face is not blocked.
+- As long as the face can be seen clearly, the hair may be down.
+Headpieces are not allowed, such as hats, beanies, or hair accessories.
+For religious reasons, headgear is ok when the face is not blocked.

-- The camera that is used must be at least 1.2 metres away.
+- The camera that is used must be at least 1.2 meters away.

-- For prints, good quality, glossy photographic paper must be used.
+- For prints, good quality, and must use the glossy photographic paper.

-- Using good lighting so that each component has same amount of sunlight on the face.
+- Use good lighting in your photo so that each component has the same amount of sunlight on the face.

 Laws and requirements for Australian visa photo size for babies, infants, and newborns:

 Most countries expect the infant’s eyes to be fully open and square your face with the camera.
-Although this is difficult and can take a few extra shots to accomplish, it is completely necessary for the acceptance of applications.
+Although this is difficult and can take a few extra shots to accomplish, it is essential to accept applications.

-In the picture, dolls, pacifiers, blankets or bottles are not authorised.
+In the picture, dolls, pacifiers, blankets, or bottles are not authorized.
 While these products can comfort an infant, they are not allowed in the picture.

-Each infant or kid needs an individual picture of their own.
+Each infant or kid needs an individual picture with Australian visa photo size and quality specifications.
 Group pictures or family shots are not accepted.

-- Children under the age of three may have their mouths open, but it is also important to open their eyes.
+- Children under the age of three may open their mouths, but it is also vital to open their eyes.

 - With them, nobody really can be in the picture.